swissmanu/mse-paper-rxjs-debugger/content/content.md

 The circumstance of debugging RP programs with the wrong debugging utilities is not new: Salvaneschi et al. described the shortcoming of traditional debuggers when confronted with RP in their paper and coined the concept of *RP Debugging* [@Salvaneschi_Mezini_2016].
 Later, Banken et al. [@Banken_Meijer_Gousios_2018] researched on a possible solution for debugging RxJS RP programs using an external visualizer sandbox named *RxFiddle*.
 Surprisingly, software engineers still do not have the right tools at hand today when needing them most, as Alabor et al. state.

-We present our contribution, a solution to this problem, in this paper: With *RxJS Debugging for Visual Studio Code*, an extension for Microsoft Visual Studio Code^[https://code.visualstudio.com], engineers building RxJS applications get access to a powerful RP debugging tool.
+We present our contribution, a solution to this problem, in this paper: With *RxJS Debugging for Visual Studio Code*, an extension for Microsoft Visual Studio Code^[https://code.visualstudio.com] (vscode), engineers building RxJS applications get access to a powerful RP debugging tool.
 It integrates tightly with the IDE itself and requires no extra efforts to debug an RP program.

+TODO Tell about contribution on architecture iteration based on robust CDP communication channel.

 TODO Rewrite ~~Before we do a deep-dive on the extensions functionality in Section [4](#sec:implementation), we will give an example for the main challenge of RP debugging in Section [2](#sec:challenge).
 We discuss related work in Section [3](#sec:background).
 Before we come to our conclusion in Section [8](#sec:conclusion), we will consider potential threats to validity in Section [6](#sec:threats_to_validity) and give an overview on potential follow-up topics, research-wise as well as practical, in Section [7](#sec:future_work).~~